Monitoring of forest and landscape restoration at national and local levels

 Inspire, support, and mobilize forest and landscape restoration

 Assessing and capitalizing on the potential to enhance forest carbon sinks through forest landscape restoration while benefitting biodiversity

 State of implementation/results

 - On 1 March 2019, the UN General Assembly adopted El Salvador's proposal to declare 2021-2030 the UN Decade on Ecosystem Restoration.
-The country hold a launch event for the decade in early 2020 and has requested that WRI support a presentation about monitoring efforts in El Salvador.
+The country held a launch event for the decade in early 2020 and has requested that WRI supports a presentation about monitoring efforts in El Salvador.

 - In 2019, the WRI team hosted two working sessions with government officials in Honduras to set a baseline for landscape restauration in the country and to develop a list of biophysical and socioeconomic indicators that can be incorporated into a monitoring system.

 - On 29 January 2020, WRI hosted an event in Washington DC entitled “Healthy Landscapes for Prosperity: Land Restoration in El Salvador” which focused on the development of the Landscape Sustainability Index.
 The Initiative "20x20 Task Force on Restoration Monitoring", with support from GIZ, is planning to use the Landscape Sustainability Index as an input for a catalogue of tools it is creating to measure the impacts of ecosystem services in various landscapes in Central America.

 - On 18 June 2020, the project team publicly launched a beta version of its “restoration marketplace,” TerraMatch.
 The platform matches financiers with project developers stewarding forest and landscape restoration activities, such as tree-planting initiatives.
 During initial user testing, WRI, with support from One Tree Planted and TenTree, connected project implementers with over $2 million in investment (wriorg.s3.amazonaws.com/…).